Bang Energy

-Bang is an American brand of energy drinks.
-It is made by Vital Pharmaceuticals, a corporation located in Florida.
-As of 2020, Bang is the third highest selling energy drink in the United States, behind Monster and Red Bull.
-The brand is known for its bold public image; along with sponsoring numerous influencers on social media such as TikTok and Instagram, the company's founder Jack Owoc has also accumulated social media attention through the beverage's popularity.
+Bang Energy is an American brand of energy drinks made by Vital Pharmaceuticals, a corporation located in Florida.
+As of 2023, Bang was the fourth-highest-selling energy drink in the United States, behind Monster, Red Bull and Celsius.

+On July 31, 2023, Monster Beverage acquired Vital Pharmaceuticals for $362 million.
+Including the Bang Energy brand and a beverage facility in Phoenix, Arizona, the deal came months after the company filed for Chapter 11 bankruptcy protection.

 History

-Bang's parent company, Vital Pharmaceuticals, was founded in 1993 by Jack Owoc.
-It manufactures and distributes sports supplements and performance beverages under the brand name VPX.
-Other products distributed by the company include Redline, Noo Fuzion, and Meltdown.
+Founded in 1993 by Jack Owoc, Bang's parent company manufactured and distributed sports supplements and performance beverages under the brand name VPX.
+Other products distributed by Vital included Redline, Noo Fuzion, and Meltdown.

-In 2012, the company introduced Bang, marketed as a low sugar carbonated energy drink.
-Bang Energy's stated mission is to make high-quality nutritional supplements backed by scientific research.

-In 2017, Bang Energy announced a caffeine-free variant of the beverage, using beta-alanine in place of caffeine.
+In 2012, Vital created Bang, marketed as a low sugar carbonated energy drink and with the mission to make high-quality nutritional supplements backed by scientific research.
+In 2017, it was announced that Bang would offer a caffeine-free variant of the beverage, using beta-alanine in place of caffeine.

 In 2019, the company opened a manufacturing and distribution facility in Phoenix, Arizona, which operates alongside their facility in Pembroke Pines, Florida.

-In April 2020, PepsiCo entered an exclusive distribution agreement with VPX to distribute Bang in the United States.
-On November 17, 2020, the company gave PepsiCo a notice of termination; an emergency arbitrator ruled in December 2020 that Pepsi remained the exclusive distributor of Bang drinks until 2023.
-Bang transitioned from exclusive PepsiCo distribution in June 2022.
+In April 2020, PepsiCo entered into an exclusive distribution agreement with VPX to distribute Bang in the United States.
+On November 17, 2020, it gave PepsiCo a notice of termination; an emergency arbitrator ruled in December 2020 that Pepsi remained the exclusive distributor of Bang drinks until 2023.
+VPX resolved their disputes with PepsiCo and transitioned away from their distribution in June 2022.

 In August 2022, it was reported that Keurig Dr Pepper was in talks to purchase VPX; these talks fell apart shortly after the reports surfaced.

-On October 10, 2022, Bang's parent company, Vital Pharmaceuticals, filed for Chapter 11 bankruptcy protection.
-In March 2023, founder and CEO Jack Owoc was removed from the company, with John C. DiDonato named interim CEO.
+On October 10, 2022, Bang's parent company filed for Chapter 11 bankruptcy protection.
+Three months after Owoc was removed and John DiDonato was named interim CEO of VPX, Monster Beverage reached an agreement for its purchase on June 28, 2023, this was completed one month later.
+Due to Monster's partnership and partial ownership by The Coca-Cola Company, Bang is now distributed through Coca-Cola's distribution network.